-- 31. Questions on specific items in the Annual Report or Financial Report or other Reports circulated prior to the Conference shall be submitted in writing to the General Secretary or nominated official before the opening of the First Public Session of Congress or a Sector Conference respectively.
+41. Questions on specific items in the Annual Report or Financial Report or other Reports circulated prior to the Conference shall be submitted in writing to the General Secretary or nominated official before the opening of the First Public Session of Congress or a Sector Conference respectively.
 Questions on Reports circulated during the Conference shall be submitted in writing to the General Secretary or nominated official as appropriate prior to the commencement of the Session of Conference at which the question is to be answered.
-Questions on matters of the Order of Business only must relate to the business being (or about to be) transacted and must be submitted in writing to the Chair. - 32.
-In the event of an inconsistency between any adopted paragraph of the Annual Report and a motion duly carried by a Conference within whose remit the matter falls, the motion shall take precedence. - 33.
-In the event of grave disorder the Chair may suspend a session for a period not exceeding 30 minutes.
-Any subsequent decision to suspend Conference during the same session shall be open to challenge in accordance with Standing Order 26.
+Questions on matters of the Order of Business only must relate to the business being (or about to be) transacted and must be submitted in writing to the Chair.

-- 34. It shall not be in order for any participant on the floor of, or addressing, Conference, to utter or display offensive language (including discriminatory language) or criticisms of individual Union employees or individual members who have no right to address Conference and complaints against whom should be pursued through properly established procedures.
+- 42. In the event of an inconsistency between any adopted paragraph of the Annual Report and a motion duly carried by a Conference within whose remit the matter falls, the motion shall take precedence. - 43.
+In the event of grave disorder or of technological difficulty or failure the Chair may suspend a session for a period not exceeding 30 minutes.
+Any subsequent decision to suspend Conference during the same session shall be open to challenge in accordance with Standing Order 36. - 44.
+It shall not be in order for any participant on the floor of, or addressing, Conference, to utter or display offensive language (including discriminatory language) or criticisms of individual Union employees or individual members who have no right to address Conference and complaints against whom should be pursued through properly established procedures.
 In the event that any of these occur, the Chair shall immediately ask the participant to withdraw the remarks and apologise to the Conference and the individual(s) concerned.
-If the participant refuses to do this, or persists thereafter, the Chair shall exclude that individual (or individuals) from the rest of the Conference proceedings. - 35.
-Decisions on the circulation of any material within the Congress or conference halls shall be the responsibility of the Chair, who shall ensure that guidance is issued to delegates prior to the commencement of Congress. - 36.
-Only members of a Conference, members of Congress Business Committee, Trustees, observers who are members of the Union and Union employees may be admitted to a Private Session. - 37.
-It shall not be in order for any participant to smoke in the hall where any Conference meets or in the offices and public spaces adjacent to the hall which are used by UCU for the business activities associated with any Conference.
+If the participant refuses to do this, or persists thereafter, the Chair shall exclude that individual (or individuals) from the rest of the Conference proceedings. - 45.
+Decisions on the circulation of any material within the Congress or conference halls shall be the responsibility of the Chair, who shall ensure that guidance is issued to delegates prior to the commencement of Congress. - 46.
+Only members of a Conference, members of Congress Business Committee, Trustees, observers who are members of the Union and Union employees may be admitted to a Private Session. - 47.
+It shall not be in order for any participant to smoke in the hall where any Conference meets or in the offices and public spaces adjacent to the hall which are used by UCU for the business activities associated with any Conference. - 48.
+Delegates, observers and guests may not film or otherwise record the proceedings of conferences.
+Delegates participating remotely in any on-line or hybrid conference will not make the proceedings available to others who are not registered as delegates or observers for that conference.

-C. VOTING PROCEDURES
+D. VOTING PROCEDURES